colbytimm/SwiftWatch/README.md

 # SwiftWatch
 ## Automating the Collection of Bird Data from Video Footage
+Go check out the website: [SwiftWatch](https://swiftwatch.azurewebsites.net/).
+Read the report on this project: [Automating the Collection of Bird Data from Video Footage](https://swiftwatch.azurewebsites.net/documents/final_report.pdf).
 ### Executive Summary

 The chimney swift is a bird that  is designated as a threatened species in Canada.
 These birds nest and roost in cave walls but now also use man-made chimneys for this purpose.
 Initially, the bird population grew with the expansion of urban settlements.
 Recently, however, the bird population has declined.